Lokesh2482/NLP-CV-End-to-end-pipeline/README.md

-Looking at your repository structure, I can see you have two Jupyter notebooks:
-- `NeoBert_Test.ipynb` - NLP module
-- `best_scoring_model.ipynb` - CV module

-Here's an updated README that reflects your actual implementation:

----

 # Pokemon Tactical Strike - AI Targeting System

 A multi-modal AI pipeline combining Natural Language Processing and Computer Vision for intelligent target classification and localization in battlefield scenarios.